champsproject/ldds/docs/tutorial.rst

 Lagrangian descriptors
 ----------------------

-The Lagrangian descriptor (LD) as presented in Ref.\cite{madrid2009} is the arc length of a trajectory calculated on a chosen initial time $t_0$ and measured for fixed forward and backward integration time, $\tau$.
-For continuous time dynamical systems, Ref.\cite{lopesino2017} gives an alternative definition of the LD which is useful for proving rigorous results and can be computed along with the trajectory.
+The Lagrangian descriptor (LD) as presented in Refs.[madrid2009]_,[mancho2013]_ is an arc-length of a trajectory calculated on a chosen initial time :math:`t_0` and measured for fixed forward and backward integration time, :math:`\tau`.
+For continuous time dynamical systems, Ref.[lopesino2017]_ gives an alternative definition of the LD which is useful for proving rigorous results and can be computed along with the trajectory.
 It provides a characterization of the notion of singular features of the LD that facilitates a proof for detecting invariant manifolds in certain model situations.
 In addition, the ``additive nature'' of this new definition of LD provides an approach for assessing the influence of each degree-of-freedom separately on the Lagrangian descriptor.
-This property was used in Ref.\cite{demian2017} which showed that a Lagrangian descriptor can be used to detect Lyapunov periodic orbits in the two degrees-of-freedom H{\'e}non-Heiles Hamiltonian system.
+This property was used in Ref.[demian2017]_ which showed that a Lagrangian descriptor can be used to detect Lyapunov periodic orbits in the two degrees-of-freedom Hénon-Heiles Hamiltonian system.
 We will describe this procedure for two and three degrees-of-freedom linear autonomous Hamiltonian systems.
 We begin by establishing notation in the general setting of a time-dependent vector field where

 .. math::
     \frac{d\mathbf{x}}{dt} = \mathbf{v}(\mathbf{x},t), \quad \mathbf{x} \in \mathbb{R}^n \;,\; t \in \mathbb{R}